cornwallisna/cw_website/presidents.md

-This is something insightful and inspiring that would be said
+This is something insightful and inspiring that would be said and this is what I said!!!!!!